sandeep-tukaram/algods/DesignAlgoDS.md

 Here's how it works:

-1. Your Magical Bookshelf (This is Memory):
+a.
+Your Magical Bookshelf (This is Memory):
    - Need a book?
 Just think of it, and it's in your hand!
    - Each book has a simple label like "v1" or "v2"
    - Each book holds just one number